Skip to main content

 First Choice Summer School

-We require students registered on the First Choice Progression Scheme to take part in our Summer School.
-This event provides them with an opportunity to visit campus, experience university life, and explore what Sunderland has to offer.
+Students on the First Choice Progression Scheme must take part in our Summer School.
+This event provides them with an opportunity to visit campus.
+They can also experience university life and explore what Sunderland has to offer.

 What does Summer School involve?

-At our First Choice summer school, all students will be given a personalised timetable which includes subject-specific workshops, activities with numerous university teams and services and fun evening social activities.
+At our First Choice summer school, all students will have a personalised timetable, including

-Please note, some subject sessions may require a minimum number of participants to run.
-If the required number of participants is not met, students may be asked to attend another suitable subject session.
-Wherever possible, the University will look to accommodate everybody.
+Please note, some subject sessions need a minimum number of students to run.
+If there are not enough participants, students may be asked to join a different session.
+Wherever possible, the University will look to accommodate everyone.

 What are the benefits of Summer School?

-Attending Summer School is a compulsory part of the First Choice Scheme for Year 12 students, and it comes with a range of benefits such as:
+Attending Summer School is a compulsory part of the First Choice Scheme for Year 12 students.
+It comes with a range of benefits such as:

-- Remain eligible for their 16 tariff points and guaranteed conditional offer/interview at the University of Sunderland
+• Remain eligible for their 16 tariff points

 How do students sign up for Summer School?

-To be eligible to attend the First Choice Summer School, students must have registered their interest in the First Choice Progression Scheme and completed the compulsory skills session during year 12.
-Their school or college must also be signed up to the First Choice Scheme.
+To attend, students must register their interest in the scheme.
+They must also complete the required skills session in Year 12.
+Their school or college must be part of the First Choice Scheme.

-If students think they are eligible but have not received their invitation or if they have any other questions, they can get in touch with our First Choice team(opens in new tab) who will be happy to help.
+If a student thinks they are eligible but has not received an invite, or has any questions, they can contact the First Choice team who will be happy to help.

 First Choice: Medicine

-First Choice: Medicine is a series of workshops to equip students with the skills that assist them in their application and interview for entry onto the Medicine MBChB course at Sunderland.
+First Choice: Medicine is a series of workshops.
+They help students prepare for their application and interview for the Medicine MBChB course at Sunderland.

-Students who participate in First Choice: Medicine are given a unique hands-on experience through simulations and teaching sessions, as well as meet new friends with similar interests.
+Students take part in hands-on simulations and teaching sessions.
+They also have the chance to meet new friends with similar interests.

 Who is First Choice: Medicine for?

-First Choice: Medicine is for Year 12 students interested in pursing MBChB Medicine and is targeted at groups currently underrepresented in Higher Education, who meet our Widening Participation Criteria.
+First Choice: Medicine is for Year 12 students interested in pursuing MBChB Medicine.
+It's aimed at groups that are currently underrepresented in higher education and who meet our widening participation requirements.
 First Choice: Medicine is open to First Choice Schools and Colleges only.

 To be eligible for First Choice: Medicine, students must:

-- Meet at least one of the University of Sunderland’s Widening Participation Criteria
+• Meet at least one of our Widening Participation Criteria.

 What are the benefits of First Choice: Medicine?